AleksandrSl/docs/guide/architecture/practice.md

 ## Offline

-Logux clients send pings messages to WebSocket to detect losing Internet and show *“you are offline”* warning.
+Logux clients send ping messages to WebSocket to detect losing Internet and show *“you are offline”* warning.

 Offline is a normal mode for Logux.
-The user can work with data and create an action to change the data.
-Unsent action be kept in the log and user will see *“changes were not saved yet”* warning.
+The user can work with data and create actions to change the data.
+Unsent actions will be kept in the log and user will see *“changes were not saved yet”* warning.

 When user get Internet back, Logux will reconnect to the server, send all actions and receive all data updates.